 With the current pandemic, parents and educators alike have turned their attention to online opportunities to teach everything from math to phys ed.
 Music education has entered the fray with a number of online resources aimed at continuing music education from a distance.

 The good news?
 Whether it’s in a virtual or physical classroom, music has biological advantages.
-Research shows that participating in music study benefits both brain structure and brain function.
-Whereas exercise strengthens our muscles, protects bones and joints and reduces blood pressure while increasing energy levels, music education produces bigger, stronger, better brains.
+There’s extensive research to prove that the study of music benefits the brain, both in structure and in function.
+Whereas exercise protects bones and joints, increases energy levels and strengthens muscles, music education can also build a bigger, stronger, better brain.

 “Our data have confirmed a rapid transfer of cognitive benefits in young children after only 20 days of music training,” said Dr. Sylvain Moreno of the Rotman Research Institute in an interview with the Royal Conservatory of Music.
 “The strength of this effect in almost all of the children was remarkable.”